• Skip to primary navigation

 Cooking the lentil koftas

-Lentil Kofta's in creamy curry sauce
+Lentil Kofta in creamy curry sauce

 These mixed lentil koftas (which are also gluten free) with tomato curry coconut sauce are easy to make.
 The mixed lentils give a range of textures, which are full of flavour from the spices (they could even be eaten on their own in a sandwich without the sauce).
 The ‘meaty’ koftas with the creamy tomato sauce are the perfect combination.

-4.20 from 10 votes
+4.50 from 20 votes

 Print Recipe Pin Recipe

-Prep Time 20 mins
+Prep Time 20 minutes mins

-Cook Time 20 mins
+Cook Time 20 minutes mins

-Resting time 1 hr
+Resting time 1 hour hr

-Total Time 1 hr 40 mins
+Total Time 1 hour hr 40 minutes mins

 Course main, starter

-Cuisine asian, Indian, lebanese, middle eastern
+Cuisine Asian, Indian, lebanese, Middle Eastern

 Servings 6 people